12+ Eye-Catching Flowers Beginning with S With Pictures

 Salvia

 Salvia is a herbaceous perennial and annual plant.
 It is the largest genus of the sage family, Lamiaceae.
-The genus name Salvia is derived from the Latin salvia (sage), from salvus (safe, secure, healthy).
-The leaves are usually whole, although they can sometimes be serrated or split into pinnate segments.
-The blooming stems possess tiny bracts that differ from the basal leaves; in certain species, the bracts are attractive and spectacular.
+The genus name Salvia is derived from the Latin salvia (sage), from salvus (safe, secure, healthy).ย The blooming stems possess tiny bracts that differ from the basal leaves; in certain species, the bracts are attractive and spectacular.

 Hardy perennials are included here, which attract bees and hummingbirds to your garden while remaining drought-tolerant once established.
 These plants prefer full sunlight, well-draining soil with a proper drainage system, and an airy environment to avoid fungal infections.